zepinglee/citeproc-js/manual/citeproc-doc.rst

 ``suffix`` (forced comma)
 !!!!!!!!!!!!!!!!!!!!!!!!!

-Modern typographical convention does not place a comma between suffixes such as "Jr." and the last name, when rendering the name in normal order:
-"John Doe Jr."  If an individual prefers that the traditional comma be used in rendering their name, the comma can be force by placing a exclamation mark after the comma:
+Modern typographical convention does not place a comma between suffixes such as "Jr." and the last name, when rendering the name in normal order: "John Doe Jr."  If an individual prefers that the traditional comma be used in rendering their name, the comma can be forced by placing a exclamation mark after the initial comma that marks the beginning of the suffix:

 .. sourcecode:: js